cedadev/jasmin-workshop/exercises/ex05/README.md

     1. There are two main scenarios in which you might write the output to a scratch directory:
         1. You only need to store the output file for temporary use (such as intermediate files in your workflow).
         1. You want to write outputs to scratch before moving them to a GWS.
-    1. The Help page ([https://help.jasmin.ac.uk/article/176-storage#diskmount](https://help.jasmin.ac.uk/article/176-storage#diskmount)) tells us that there are two types of scratch space:
+    2. The Help page ([https://help.jasmin.ac.uk/article/176-storage#diskmount](https://help.jasmin.ac.uk/article/176-storage#diskmount)) tells us that there are two types of scratch space:
         1.   `/work/scratch-pw` – supports parallel writes
         1.   `/work/scratch-nopw` – does NOT support parallel writes
-    1. Since we do not need parallel write capability, we can use the "`nopw`" version.
+    3. Since we do not need parallel write capability, we can use the "`nopw`" version.
-    1. You need to set up a directory under "`/work/scratch-nopw"` as your username:
+    4. You need to set up a directory under "`/work/scratch-nopw"` as your username:

         MYSCRATCH=/work/scratch-nopw/$USER
         mkdir -p $MYSCRATCH

-    1. Then you would write output files/directories under your scratch space, e.g.:
+    5. Then you would write output files/directories under your scratch space, e.g.:

         OUTPUT_FILE=$MYSCRATCH/output.nc
         ...some_process... > $OUTPUT_FILE

-    1. When you have finished with the file, tidy up (good practice).
+    6. When you have finished with the file, tidy up (good practice).

         rm $OUTPUT_FILE

-    1. Do not leave data on the "scratch" areas when you have finished your workflow.
+    7. Do not leave data on the "scratch" areas when you have finished your workflow.
         1. Please remove any temporary files/directories that you have created.
         1. You cannot rely on the data persisting in the "scratch" areas.

-*   Specify the memory requirements of your job:
+2. Specify the memory requirements of your job:
     1. If your job has a significant memory footprint:
         1. Run a single iteration on LOTUS and review the standard output file to examine the memory usage.
         1. You can then reserve a memory allocation when you submit your subsequent jobs.

 This demonstrates best practice:
-1. Build up in stages before running your full workflow on LOTUS
+1. Build up in stages before running your full workflow on LOTUS:
     1. Check your code - is it _really_ doing what you think it is doing?
     1. Run locally (on a `sci` server) for one iteration.
     1. Run for one or two iterations on LOTUS.
     1. Check everything ran correctly on LOTUS.
     1. Submit your full batch of jobs to LOTUS.

 1.  _Have any files been accidentally left on the system?
-(E.g. in `/tmp/`)_
+(E.g. in `/tmp/`)_:
     1. It is important to clean up any temporary files that you no longer need.
     1. Please check whether the tools you use have left any files in "`/tmp/`".